 It is important to select the sections with a "J" indicator as this refers to Juneau courses.
 Sections with a "S" or a "K" refer to southeast campuses in Sitka and Ketchikan which are not accessible.
 Also, a Juneau course with a JD section refers to a distance or e-learning course which is not recommended for exchange students.

 Because you are here to experience Alaska and UAS, it is highly recommended that you consider an outdoor course.
-There are many to choose from including sea kayaking, backpacking, ice climbing and avalanche theory.
+There are many to choose from including sea kayaking, backpacking, ice climbing and avalanche travel.
 These classes tend to be highlights of the exchange experience and add depth to your personal experience.

 Once you have selected your course load for the semester and double checked for day and time conflicts, scan your course registration form and email your requests to email@example.com.